Puzzelism/CampOAC-fundraiser/README.md

 ### Documentation Manual

+*Some features might be broken as a result of third party accounts no longer functioning.
+These include the delivery of sms messages via [Twilio](https://www.twilio.com/en-us?utm_source=google&utm_medium=cpc&utm_term=twilio&utm_campaign=G_S_NAMER_Brand_ROW_RLSA&cq_plac=&cq_net=g&cq_pos=&cq_med=&cq_plt=gp&gad=1&gclid=CjwKCAjwkLCkBhA9EiwAka9QRjw_61BUZiaxF6nnihrbW19yMGqEyoRUgrT_j4i0a1o6ZRV4z8x8RxoCw3EQAvD_BwE), which are no longer maintained.*

+Majority of tech documentaton is standard for a react application see [here](https://github.com/facebook/create-react-app)

 Entire program located in <b>react-app</b> folder

+    npm run start

+calls for the program to build into static files and host them from the server file, this process can take some time.

+### Directory structure
 Font and graphics elements located in <b>build</b> and <b>public</b> folders

 Main application broken into two parts: <b>server</b> and <b>src</b>